-Subsurface soils were investigated by excavating two test pits at representative locations.
-The approximate location of the test pits are illustrated on the Geotechnical Map (Figure A-2 in Appendix A).
+Subsurface soils were investigated by excavating three test pits at representative locations across the property.
+The approximate location of the test pits are illustrated on the Geotechnical & Geology Map (Figure A-2 in Appendix A).
 The soil types were visually logged at the time of our field work in general accordance with the Unified Soil Classification System (USCS).
-Soil classifications and descriptions are included on the test pit logs, Figures A-3 and A-4 in Appendix A. A key to USCS symbols and terminology is included as Figure A-5.
+Soil classifications and descriptions are included on the test pit logs, Figures A-3 through A-5 in Appendix A. A key to USCS symbols and terminology is included as Figure A-6.